olson-sean-k/wax/README.md

 ## Patterns

-Globs resemble Unix paths, but additionally support wildcard, character class, and alternative patterns that can be matched against paths and directory trees.
+Globs resemble Unix paths, but additionally support patterns that can be matched against paths and directory trees.
 Patterns use a syntax that resembles globbing in Unix shells and similar tools.

 ```rust
 use wax::Glob;